American Museum of Natural History – Rose Center for Earth and Space

-The new Planetarium is housed in a sphere.
-The top half of this sphere contains the state-of-theart, “Sky Theater”.
-The bottom half of the sphere contains a second theater, in which visitors witness a recreation of the Big Bang.
-From here, they follow a walkway that tracks 15 billion years of evolutionary events, starting with the first few moments of the universe and ending in the present day.
+The Rose Center is an impressive exhibition, research, and education facility inside a sphere that is housed in a seven-story glass box.
+The top half of the sphere contains the state-of-the-art “Sky Theater.”
+The bottom half of the sphere contains a second theater in which visitors witness a re-creation of the Big Bang.
+From here, visitors follow a walkway that tracks 15 billion years of evolutionary events, starting with the first few moments of the universe and ending in the present day.

 The project involved new systems and renovations of the existing systems serving the adjacent wings.
 Also included was replacement of the Museum’s north electrical service and redistribution of existing MEP services from the central plant through the new building.

-In addition to smoke removal systems, the Rose Center had numerous specialized fire protection systems.
+Altieri worked closely with a specialty consultant to create a computational fluid dynamics model of the building “cube” to assist in the design of smoke removal systems and air delivery for HVAC.
+In addition to these systems, the Rose Center has numerous specialized fire protection systems.
 Line-type heat detection systems were used along the exposed steel at the top of the cube and elevator core to eliminate the need for exposed fire-proofing.
-This, in conjunction with an air-aspirating smoke detection system and deluge-type sprinkler systems provides protection for the exposed steel and interior portions of the cube.
+These, in conjunction with an air-aspirating smoke detection system and deluge-type sprinkler systems, provides protection for the exposed steel and interior portions of the cube.